charlehsin/terraform-on-azure/README.md

 ## Backlog items to explore

-- Azure API Management - create a new api and mock api response
+- Azure API Management - import a new api and transform + protect it
 - Azure API Management with Functions

 ## References